EXCLUSIVE-Deutsche Bahn bets on Huawei for railway digitalisation despite security concerns | Technology

 The government admitted last month it did not actually have "any conclusive information on the percentual amount of components from Chinese and other producers in German mobile and fixed networks", but said that 40% of the components in one of DB's radio networks were from Huawei.
 A government source said it had detected some operators had already built in Huawei critical components without waiting for a BSI green light and could be required to replace those.

 Separately, an interior ministry spokesperson told Reuters it was planning on expanding current IT security legislation to cover more infrastructure and working on a law strengthening cybersecurity.
-"We have a good legal instrument for 5G," said SPD parliamentary group foreign policy spokesperson Nils Schmid, "but we need to expand it to other critical infrastructure, for example, hospitals, electricity providers or the railway."
+"We have a good legal instrument for 5G," said SPD parliamentary group foreign policy spokesperson Nils Schmid, "but we need to expand it to other critical infrastructure, for example hospitals, electricity providers or the railway." ($1 = 0.9441 euros) (Additional Reporting by Andreas Rinke in Berlin and Supantha Mukherjee in Stockholm; Reporting by Sarah Marsh; Editing by Sharon Singleton)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)